 Stephanie has had a passion for dance starting at the young age of 5 years old at her local dance studio where she studied ballet, lyrical, jazz, hip hop, acrobatics, tap, modern, musical theater, and contemporary.
 She was an active member of her local studio’s competition team for 12 years.
 Stephanie continued her studies in dance at the Broadway Dance Center in New York City.
 She received her bachelor’s degree in Business Communications with a minor in Psychology from Baruch College.
 She is currently completing her Master's Degree in Arts Administration at Baruch College to further her studies in the performing arts.
 Stephanie’s teaching experience and choreography has been seen all over the tristate area at various dancing schools and organizations where she practices her love of teaching.
 Her choreography has been recognized and received many awards, including first place.
 Strongly believing that the arts are a productive way of raising awareness, she took part in several public campaigns and organizations such as a campaign motivating students to stay in school by performing, which was featured in CUNY colleges around New York.
 Stephanie has worked in many public schools in the New York City area that do not have arts programs to share her passion of dance and provide them with a performing arts education and performance opportunities.
 Other performing experiences include music video work for “ Press That Body” which appeared on MTV.
 Stephanie is licensed to teach Zumba Fitness® and likes to use Zumba® as a way to incorporate dance and fitness together.
 Stephanie loves continuing her passion and enthusiasm for dance by teaching students and educating them in both dance and fitness at Reflexion.

-Laura "Ashley" is a native of Luna Pier, MI but is now a resident of Astoria.
-Since moving to NYC five years ago, she has been teaching dance, musical theatre, acting and private vocal lessons.
-As an actress she has performed at various venues around the city, including her Off-Broadway debut in "Birthday Boy", written by famed jazz musician Jack Donahue.
+Ashley has been teaching dance, musical theatre, acting and private vocal lessons for eight years.
+As an actress and vocalist she has performed at various venues around the city, including her Off-Broadway debut in "Birthday Boy", written by famed jazz musician Jack Donahue.
 Her favorite performance credit venues include 54 Below, The West End, and The Duplex.
 She has performed for Titus Burgess, Jonathan Reid Gealt, and Adam Guettel to name a few.
-She has also written and directed over ten children's plays and musicals since being in the city.
-Ashley comes from a cheerleading background, as she was a Varsity cheerleader for Adrian College in Adrian, MI.
+She has also written and directed over fifteen children's plays and musicals.
+She has choreographed shows like Seussical, Aladdin, Shrek, and Hairspray.
+Ashleycomes from a cheerleading background, as she was a Varsity cheerleader for Adrian College in Adrian, MI.
 There she earned her Bachelor's of Arts Degree in Musical Theatre.
-Having fifteen years of competitive baton twirling experience as well, she was Head Majorette for the Adrian College twirling line and has held various titles across the Midwest including Gold from the Junior Olympics.
-She currently is the Program Head of Musical Theater at the YWCA for North White Plains -Greater Westchester and also teaches at two studios in Brooklyn.
-Ashley is thrilled to be a member of the Reflexion family and to provide lots of fun and great memories in her classes.
+Having fifteen years of competitive baton twirling and pageant experience as well, she was Head Majorette for the Adrian College twirling line and has held various titles across the Midwest including Gold from the Junior Olympics.
+She currently is the Program Head of Arts at the YWCA for White Plains- Central Westchester and also teaches at two studios in Brooklyn.
+Ashley is so proud to rep Reflexion as a fellow Astorian and loves watching her students grow every year!

 Stephanie was born and raised in sunny Southern California, where she began her dance training at the age of 3 under the Caspary family.
 She went on to graduate with honors with a B.A. in dance from the University of California, Irvine where she studied under notable choreographers such as Loretta Livingston, Lisa Naugle, Molly Lynch, Diane Diefenderfer, Jodi Gates, and Sharon Wray.
 Stephanie moved to New York City when she was hired as a company member with Undertoe Dance Project.
 She is currently a company member with Delineation Dance and The Pic PAC, performing in NYC and the tri-state area.
 She has been the artistic director of her own contemporary dance company for 3 years, MachineHDance (machinehdance.com), where she has premiered various short works, self-produced two evening length pieces and the MachineHDance Summer Festival, which featured 16 different choreographers in mid-town NYC.
 Stephanie received grant funding from the Queens Council on the Arts for her outreach program, “INterACTION”, which premiered at The Secret Theatre in Queens in August, 2016.

 Stephanie has been teaching ballet, jazz, modern, lyrical, contemporary, and hip hop for over eight years and her choreography has won numerous awards including “Most Innovative Choreography” from Rainbow Dance Competition.
-She is currently on faculty and directs the dance team at Breaking Ground Dance Center in Pleasantville, NY and is honored to be joining the talented group of dance educators at Reflexions Dance and Fitness in the fall of 2016.
+She is currently on faculty and directs the dance team at Breaking Ground Dance Center in Pleasantville, NY and is honored to have joined the talented group of dance educators at Reflexions Dance and Fitness in 2016.